enochnord/Guessing-Game/README.md

 # Guessing-Game
-Javascript practice for a guessing game
+Javascript practice with creation of a guessing game